Using design IDs

 getCanvaUserToken

-method:const userToken = await auth.getCanvaUserToken();tsx
+method:const userToken = await auth.getCanvaUserToken();TSX

 To get a design token: